NuggMD

 Medical cannabis use does not restrict anyone from obtaining a hunting license.
 However, the Fish and Game Code (FGC) does not allow people to hunt under the influence (refer to FGC, section 3001) due to obvious safety hazards.

-Does the federal firearm law apply to other weapons, such as bow hunting and antique guns?
+What about hunting with other weapons, such as bow hunting and antique guns?

 "Bows and crossbows aren't a problem.
 You can have all the bows, crossbows, and air rifles you want," affirms Jeffrey S. Gard of Gard Law Firm, LLC.